Stolpersteine in Prague-Josefov: Josefov

 Josefov (Josefstadt) is a town quarter and the smallest cadastral area of Prague, formerly the Jewish quarter of the town.
 It is completely surrounded by the Old Town (Czech: Staré Město pražské).
 Jews supposedly settled in Prague as early as the 10th century.
 In 1096 the first pogrom (the first crusade) took place.
 Eventually all Jews were concentrated within the Ghetto, shut off from the outside world by fortified walls with gates (1230–1530).
-As early as in the 11th, 12th and 13th century, Prague developed into a center of rabbinical scholarship and formed a school of Tosafists.
+As early as in the 11th, 12th and 13th centuries, Prague developed into a center of rabbinical scholarship and formed a school of Tosafists.
 In 1262 Přemysl Otakar II issued a Statuta Judaeorum which granted the community a certain degree of self-administration.
-On Easter Sunday of 1389 one of the worst pogroms took place, the probable number of victims during the massacre range from about 500 to more than 3,000.
+On Easter Sunday of 1389 one of the worst pogroms took place, the probable number of victims during the massacre ranged from about 500 to more than 3,000.

 The ghetto was most prosperous towards the end of the 16th century and at the beginning of the 17th century when Judah Loew ben Bezalel served as Rabbi, when a Yeshiva was founded and when the Jewish Mayor, Mordecai Maisel, became the Minister of Finance.
 The very wealthy man helped develop the ghetto.
 By then, Prague was seen as a Hebrew metropolis in Central Europe.
 By 1638 the Jewish population of Prague had increased to more than 7.800.
 In 1744 Empress Maria Theresa ordered all Jews to leave the city.
 Four years later they were allowed to return.
 In 1848 Jews were granted permission to settle also outside the ghetto.
 The small district supposedly housed about 18,000 inhabitants at a certain time.
 Soon the wealthy Jews moved to less crowded areas.
 In 1850 the quarter was renamed "Josefstadt" (Joseph's City) after Emperor Joseph II who emancipated Jews with the Toleration Edict in 1781.
 Gradually the share of the Jewish population in Josefov decreased, with mainly orthodox and poor Jews remaining there.
 Between 1893 and 1913 most of the quarter was demolished as part of a restoration of the city following the model of Paris.
 Due to protests of inhabitants six synagogues could be saved, furthermore the old cemetery and the Old Jewish Town Hall.
 They are now all part of the Jewish Museum in Prague.
 A new boulevard with luxurious buildings and shops was created, the Paris Street (Czech: Parížská).
 Only rich Jews could afford housing in the newly built blocks, the poorer ones moved away.
 Josefov lost its traditional identity and the quarter was integrated in the Old Town.